hoangduytran/blender-manual/manual/modeling/volumes/properties.rst

 Wireframe
    Method used to represent volumes in :ref:`wireframe <3dview-shading-rendered>` shading mode.
    For heavy volume data sets, it can be useful to set the object to always display as wireframe.
-   This way the 3D Viewport remains responsive but the volume still appears in the final render.
+   This way, the 3D Viewport remains responsive but the volume still appears in the final render.

    :None:
       The volume is not displayed in wireframe mode.
    :Bounds:
-      Displays the volume as :term:`Bounding Box` for the entire volume grid.
+      Displays the volume as a :term:`Bounding Box` for the entire grid.
    :Boxes:
-      Displays a bounding boxes for nodes in the volume tree.
+      Displays bounding boxes for nodes in the volume tree.
    :Points:
       Displays points for nodes in the volume tree.